qutip/qutip/doc/guide/guide-qip.rst

 "GLOBALPHASE"         Global phase
 ====================  ========================================

 For some of the gates listed above, :class:`qutip.qip.QubitCircuit` also has a primitive :meth:`qutip.qip.QubitCircuit.resolve_gates()` method that decomposes them into elementary gate sets such as CNOT or SWAP with single-qubit gates.
 However, this method is not fully optimized.
 It is very likely that the depth of the circuit can be further reduced by merging quantum gates.
+It is required that the gate resolution be carried out before the measurements to the circuit are added.

 In addition to these pre-defined gates, QuTiP also allows the user to define their own gate.
 The following example shows how to define a customized gate.